DioxusLabs/dioxus/docs/router/src/example/first-route.md

 ```

 ## To Route or Not to Route
-We want to use Dioxus Router to seperate our application into different "pages".
+We want to use Dioxus Router to separate our application into different "pages".
 Dioxus Router will then determine which page to render based on the URL path.

 To start using Dioxus Router, we need to use the [`Router`] component.
 All hooks